Solaris

 The “contact” with alien intelligence—if that is, in fact, what is

-manifestation of the scientists' inner lives.
-The psychological is
+external manifestation of the scientists' inner lives.
+The

 In Lem’s universe, heroism is usually suspect and adventure